ReeStyle/phpDummyMail/readme.md

 - Create an alias to the \[path_to_phpdummymail]/htdocs/ in your apache config (or whatever flavor webservice you're using) and set index.php as primary file to invoke
+- It is PHP5.6 and PHP7 compatible: We use the Class::class which is only present in versions from PHP5.6 on

 Done, it should already be running